 39.7.1.1.1.4 Calculation of Greenhouse Gas Allowance Price

-To calculate the Greenhouse Gas Allowance Price, the CAISO will average two prices from the following vendors: the Intercontinental Exchange and ARGUS.
+The CAISO will calculate the Greenhouse Gas Allowance Price separately for each unlinked jurisdiction that regulates greenhouse gas compliance obligations.
+To calculate the Greenhouse Gas Allowance Price for each unlinked jurisdiction, the CAISO will average applicable prices from two vendors specified in the BPM.
 If a greenhouse gas price from a vendor is unavailable for any reason, the CAISO will use the most recent available greenhouse gas price from that vendor.
+If greenhouse gas prices from two vendors have not yet been calculated for a jurisdiction, the CAISO will utilize the best available proxy, as follows: for Washington State, the CAISO will utilize $41/MT CO2e until an allowance auction is held in Washington, at which point the CAISO will use, as soon as is practicable, the allowance auction clearing price.
 If for any reason the CAISO cannot calculate a Greenhouse Gas Allowance Price, it will use the most recently calculated value.

 The CAISO will update the Greenhouse Gas Allowance Price by approximately 22:00 Pacific Time each day (T).
 The daily Greenhouse Gas Allowance Price will be used in the next day’s Real-Time Market (T+1) and in the Day-Ahead Market for the following Trading Day (T+2).
 The CAISO will calculate each Greenhouse Gas Allowance Price during a year using prices for greenhouse gas allowances from that same year.